vkflco08/BE-memo-app/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.be-memo-app.memo' is invalid and this project uses 'com.be_memo_app.memo' instead.
+* The original package name 'com.be-memo-app.memo' is invalid and this project uses 'com.memo.memo' instead.

 # Getting Started